Typical visit

 1900s-1970s school resources investigation

 Students work as ‘history detectives’ through activities such as finding and interacting with objects and treasures, examining contents of Globite school cases and studying photographs.
-In role as students from the past, they print from a gelatine hectograph – jelly pad, label a map using pen and ink and do craft such as twisted threads, weaving or knitting.
+In role as students from the past, they print from a gelatine hectograph – jelly pad, label a map using pen and ink and do craft such as twisted threads and assembling wooden toys.
 In winter they can toast a piece of bread over the fire.

 1900s drill and maypole dancing